ProfLor/bachelor-thesis-guides/guides/bachelor-thesis-writing-guideline.md

 - Use a consistent citation style throughout the thesis.
 - IEEE style is recommended for engineering theses.

+> Example of IEEE-style in-text citation and bibliography entry:
+> [1] A. Author and B. Author, "Title of the Article," *Journal Title*, vol. 12, no. 3, pp. 45-52, 2024.
+> [2] A. Author and B. Author, “Title of the Page,” Website Title.
+URL (accessed Mon.
+DD, YYYY)

 - Cite sources for statements of fact, adopted methods, reproduced data, external images, standards, and prior work.
 - Every in-text citation must correspond to an entry in the bibliography.
 - Every bibliography entry should be complete enough that the source can be identified and retrieved.

-IEEE quick example:

-[1] A. Author and B. Author, "Title of the Article," *Journal Title*, vol. 12, no. 3, pp. 45-52, 2024.

-In-text citation example: "The measured values are in line with the expected behavior [1]."
+When a source directly supports a specific part of a statement, the reference is placed immediately after that part.
+If a source supports an entire sentence or paragraph, the reference is placed after the final period at the very end.
+> The idea that Earth is a sphere moving around the Sun[1] is one of the earliest fundamental insights of natural science, and it was first formulated in a comprehensive mathematical model by Nikolaus Kopernikus  in the 16th century.[2]
+>
+> [1] Wikipedia contributors. (n.d.).
+"Earth’s orbit", *Wikipedia, The Free Encyclopedia*. https://en.wikipedia.org/wiki/Earth%27s_orbit (accessed Apr.
+10, 2026)
+> [2] N. Kopernikus, "De revolutionibus orbium coelestium", *Johannes Petreius*, Nürnberg, 1543.

+Generative AI or GPTs (e.g. OpenAI ChatGPT, Google Bard) may be used as reference.
+The following information must be used in the citation: tool name, version, input, and output dialogue.
+Example: OpenAI ChatGPT-4, input: “explain the properties of an operational amplifier.” output: “Certainly, an operational amplifier […]”

 ### AI-assisted work